-962-9 Galvanizing.
+962-11 Galvanizing.

-962-9.1 Plates, Structural Shapes, Bars, and Strip: When galvanizing is specified in the Contract Documents for ferrous metal products, other than fasteners and hardware items, provide galvanizing in accordance with the requirements of ASTM A123, Specifications for Zinc (Hot-Dip Galvanized) Coatings on Iron and Steel Products.
+962-11.1 Plates, Structural Shapes, Bars, and Strip: When galvanizing is specified in the Contract Documents for ferrous metal products, provide galvanizing in accordance with the requirements of ASTM A123, Zinc composition shall meet “Intermediate Grade” in accordance with ASTM B6.
+Use galvanizers listed on the Department’s Production Facility Listing for hot-dip galvanizing.